mvs-develop/dev.bitshares.works/docs/bts_guide/migration/howto-exporting-wallet.rst

 In this tutorial, we will export you wallet including all keys to access your accounts and funds, into a single JSON-formated file.
-Note that your private keys will be encrypted and you will be required to provide the corresponding pass phrase when importing your funds into BitShares 2.0.
+Note that your private keys will be encrypted and you will be required to provide the corresponding pass phrase when importing your funds into DNA 2.0.

 .. contents:: Contents
    :local:

-BitShares 1.0 Full Client
+DNA 1.0 Full Client
 ------------------------------------

-Since the snapshot has taken place already, all you need to do now to get access to your funds in BitShares 2.0 is described in the following.
+Since the snapshot has taken place already, all you need to do now to get access to your funds in DNA 2.0 is described in the following.

-Firstly, you need to upgrade your BitShares client to version 0.9.3c.
+Firstly, you need to upgrade your DNA client to version 0.9.3c.
 To do the upgrade you need to:

 * download the installation file from the `bitshares webpage`_
-* uninstall your previous version of the BitShares client
+* uninstall your previous version of the DNA client
 * install the new version

 .. _bitshares webpage: https://github.com/bitshares/bitshares-0.x/releases